codecentric/microsoft-entra-id-playground/README.md

 ### Create Code Repository

 1. Select `CodeRepository` definition (should be the default)
-2. Authorize for `code-repository-service` Enterprise application
+2. Authorize for `code-repository-service` application
     1. Click `Authorize` button to open `Available authorizations` dialog
     2. Scroll to `UserAuthentication` form
     3. Select `{app-id}/.default` scope.